KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Configure-Network-Settings.md

 ## Step 4: Boot the VMs and Verify Connectivity

 1. Start both the **Server** and **Client** VMs.
 2. Once both VMs are running, log in to each.
+On the server, log in with the Administrator password.
+On the client, log in with the password you created for the Windows 11 VM.

 ---